gnuarmeclipse/gnuarmeclipse.github.io-source/_posts/windows-build-tools/releases/2016-10-28-windows-build-tools-v2.7-20161028-released.md

 ## Changes

-The main functional improvement in v2.7 is a patch that allows silent setups to install in a custom location, using the `/D` command line switch.
+The main functional improvement in v2.7 is a patch that allows Windows silent setups to install in a custom location, using the `/D` command line switch.

 ## Known problems